Back to articles

 Orthodox Christianity is a branch of Christianity that traces its roots back to the early Christian Church and the teachings of Jesus Christ as recorded in the New Testament.
 It is one of the three major branches of Christianity, along with Roman Catholicism and Protestantism.

-Orthodox Christianity has a long and rich history, with its origins dating back to the first century AD.
+Orthodox Christianity has a long history, with its origins dating back to the first century AD.
 It is the dominant form of Christianity in countries such as Russia, Greece, and the Middle East, and it is also practiced by millions of people around the world.

 One of the key beliefs of Orthodox Christianity is the concept of the Holy Trinity, which is the belief that God is three persons in one — the Father, the Son (Jesus Christ), and the Holy Spirit.
 Orthodox Christians believe that Jesus is the son of God and that he was both fully human and fully divine.
 They also believe that he was born of the Virgin Mary and that he suffered, died, and was resurrected to save humanity from sin.